liquidvisual/entwde-0715/src/pages/our-approach.md

 ---
 layout: internal/text_page
-title: About Us
+title: Our Approach
-permalink: /about-us/
+permalink: /our-approach/
-sidebar: sidebar_about.html
 ---

 # H1 - This Is a Basic Text Page